Zap123/JGallery/README.md

 A Class to visualize an image gallery of a folder

-*Usage*:  java JGallery path/to/a/directory
+**Usage**:  java JGallery path/to/a/directory

-       then open in a browser the file gallery.html
+       then open the file gallery.html in a browser.